Jury selected for Jackson doctor's trial

 At the start of Friday's questioning, all the potential jurors said they were familiar with the case, and on Friday some of them were asked to speak about their views of Jackson in open court.

 One woman said she remembers him from his days as a singing child star with the Jackson 5 decades ago.
-Murray's lead defense attorney Ed Chernoff asked if she thought Jackson was particularly childlike as an adult.
+Murray's lead defence attorney, Ed Chernoff, asked if she thought Jackson was particularly childlike as an adult.
 The woman said "no."

 Chernoff also asked potential jurors if they believed that, due to a childlike nature, Jackson was less able to make reasonable decisions.

 "Does anyone think Michael Jackson should be held to a different level of responsibility?"
-Chernoff asked the potential panelists.
+Chernoff asked the potential panellists.
 None of them said Jackson should.

 The answers to that question could be a key determining factor for Murray's attorneys if they seek to show the "Thriller" singer bore some responsibility for his own death, which medical examiners have said resulted from an overdose of propofol and sedatives.